graphicscorelab/graphicscorelab.github.io/README.md

 Graphic Score Laboratory is a cross-disciplinary workshop for people who play music (*score players*) and people who work with visual media (*score makers*).
 Score makers bring selected visual media to display in the space for score players to interpret as graphic musical scores.
 Through this format, Graphic Score Laboratory functions as a meeting space for artists and musicians.

-The inaugural Graphic Score Laboratory workshop on 15.11.2025 will take place as part of a full day of activities by the Pony Books Artist Network for the Göteborg International Biennial for Contemporary Art (GIBCA) Extended program.
+The inaugural Graphic Score Laboratory workshop on 15.11.2025 will be facilitated by Rachel Barron and Lucy Strauss.
+This event is part of a full day of activities by the Pony Books Artist Network for the Göteborg International Biennial for Contemporary Art (GIBCA) Extended program.

 # FAQ